Wisdom Teeth Removal in Delta, BC

 Dry socket, which is a painful inflammation of the socket area where the wisdom tooth was removed, is fairly common after wisdom teeth removal surgery.
 Dry socket is more likely to occur in women who are on birth control medication.
-If you are a woman taking hormonal contraceptive pills, try to schedule your wisdom tooth removal surgery towards the end of your cycle, around day 23-28.
+If you are a woman taking hormonal contraceptive pills, try to schedule your wisdom teeth removal surgery towards the end of your cycle, around day 23-28.
 This reduces your risk of dry socket.

 Wisdom teeth that are impacted or embedded in the jawbone and beneath the gums are a bit more complicated to remove.
 Your dentist will need to make an incision in the gum and then remove the piece of jawbone that is overtop of the tooth.
-It is common to remove the tooth in small sections at a time as opposed to all at once in this situation in order to minimize the amount of bone that needs to be removed in order to make room for the extraction.
+It is common to remove the teeth in small sections at a time as opposed to all at once in this situation in order to minimize the amount of bone that needs to be removed to make room for the tooth extraction.

-At Tsawwassen Family Dental, wisdom-teeth removal is usually performed under oral sedation and local anesthesia.
+At Tsawwassen Family Dental, wisdom teeth removal is usually performed under oral sedation and local anesthesia.
 Once the teeth have been extracted, the gum is sutured back up.
 We will then place some gauze in your mouth and ask you to bite down on it to help control bleeding.
 After the procedure, you will rest under our supervision until you are ready to go home.
 When you leave, you will be provided with a postoperative kit that includes instructions for recovery, a prescription for pain medication, antibiotics, and a follow-up appointment for the following week if needed.

 You will experience swelling of the mouth and cheeks as well as some stiffness or soreness in the jaw.
 These normally all improve after a week or so, but it is different for everyone.